Guderian2nd/TrueHistoryAI/AI Rules.md

 IF BuildingProdResource is Happy AND (Happy is HappyVeryLow OR NeedHappy is VeryHigh) THEN BuildResourceBuilding is VeryHigh

-IF BuildingProdResource is Happy AND (Labor is LaborLow OR NeedLabor is High) THEN BuildResourceBuilding is High
+IF BuildingProdResource is Happy AND (Happy is HappyLow OR NeedHappy is High) THEN BuildResourceBuilding is High

-IF BuildingProdResource is Labor AND (Labor is LaborMedium OR NeedLabor is Medium) THEN BuildResourceBuilding is Medium
+IF BuildingProdResource is Happy AND (Happy is HappyMedium OR NeedHappy is Medium) THEN BuildResourceBuilding is Medium

-IF BuildingProdResource is Labor AND (Labor is LaborHigh OR NeedLabor is Low) THEN BuildResourceBuilding is Low
+IF BuildingProdResource is Happy AND (Happy is HappyHigh OR NeedHappy is Low) THEN BuildResourceBuilding is Low

-IF BuildingProdResource is Labor AND (Labor is LaborVeryHigh OR NeedLabor is VeryLow) THEN BuildResourceBuilding is VeryLow
+IF BuildingProdResource is Happy AND (Happy is HappyVeryHigh OR NeedHappy is VeryLow) THEN BuildResourceBuilding is VeryLow

 .